ACINQ/eclair/README.md

 ## Documentation

-Please visit our [docs](./docs) and [wiki](https://github.com/acinq/eclair/wiki) to find detailed instructions on how to configure your node, connect to other nodes, open channels, send and receive payments, and more advanced scenario.
+Please visit our [docs](./docs) folder to find detailed instructions on how to [configure](./docs/Configure.md) your node, connect to other nodes, open channels, send and receive payments, and help with more advanced scenarios.

-You will find detailed guides and frequently asked questions there.
+You will also find detailed [guides](./docs/Guides.md) and [frequently asked questions](./docs/FAQ.md) there.

 ## Installation